Archaeological Services Inc.: History

 In Ontario, all land development projects, from urban condominiums and housing subdivisions, to highway expansions and infrastructure projects, require heritage assessment and mitigation of impacts before approvals are granted.
 Archaeological Services Inc. was established in 1980 to assist development proponents in meeting these requirements.
-The company was founded by Chief Archaeologist and Managing Partner, Dr. Ronald F. Williamson, with Debbie Steiss (MA), Dr. Robert MacDonald, Robert Pihl (MA) and Martin Cooper (MA) joining as partners in 2002.
+The company was founded by chief archaeologist and managing partner, Dr. Ronald F. Williamson, with Debbie Steiss (MA), Dr. Robert MacDonald, Robert Pihl (MA) and Martin Cooper (MA) joining as partners in 2002.

-The company began primarily with archaeological consultations but expanded to include a Built Heritage and Cultural Heritage Landscape division in 1998.
+The company began primarily with archaeological consultations but expanded to include a Cultural Heritage Division in the late 1990s; the services of that division now are: Built Heritage and Cultural Heritage Landscape Technical Services; Heritage Content Development and Planning; and Heritage Policy, Protocol, and Program Development.
 ASI's services include Environmental Assessment, Stage 1 and 2 Planning Act Assessment, Stage 3 and 4 Excavation, Geomatics, Predictive Modeling, Laboratory Services, Archaeological Management Plans and cemeteries.

 The company ownership was transferred to a new generation of owners on October 1, 2016.
-The current Managing Partner is Dr. Robert MacDonald, who is joined by Dr. Katherine Hull, Lisa Merritt (MSc), Dr. Andrew Riddle, David Robertson (MA) and Rebecca Sciarra (MA) to form the leadership team.
+The current managing partner is Dr. Robert MacDonald, who is joined by Dr. Katherine Hull, Lisa Merritt (MSc), Dr. Andrew Riddle, David Robertson (MA) and Rebecca Sciarra (MA) to form the leadership team.
 Dr. Ron Williamson and the original partners Martin Cooper, Robert Pihl and Deborah Steiss have retained an important advisory role within the company.

 As of 2019, ASI employs approximately 67 full-time staff members and hires approximately 100 seasonal staff each field season.
 Most of the company's full-time archaeologists and many of the seasonal archaeologists are registered and licensed with the Ontario Ministry of Tourism, Culture and Sport, adhering to the ministry's licensing guidelines for consultant archaeologists.